sitecorelabs/xmcloud-foundation-head-dev/README.md

     npm run start:connected
     ```
 - You should now be able to access your site on `http://localhost:3000` and see your changes in real-time as you make them.

+### SPA Starters Monorepo and Angular SPA
+A new starter SPA based on Angular has been introduced with JSS v22.3.0.
+The Angular starter has been designed to be compatible with XM Cloud and should be used with the provided node XM Cloud proxy application to handle server-side rendering (SSR), data queries, personalization and more.
+For more details and information on how to run and deploy the Angular starter and proxy to XM Cloud have a look at [SPA starters monorepo](headapps/spa-starters/)

 ## Disconnected offline development
 It is possible to mock a small subset of the XM Cloud Application elements to enable offline development.
 This can allow for a disconnected development experience, however it is recommend to work in the default connected mode.